ArmandPhilippot/coldark/website/src/content/docs/ports/coldark-dircolors.md

 description: Coldark file-type coloring for shells and tools using LS_COLORS.
 ---

-Coldark dircolors applies the palette to file listings and works especially well alongside the XFCE4 Terminal variant.
+Coldark dircolors applies the palette to file listings and works especially well alongside the XFCE4 Terminal port.

 ## Highlights